How Much Does TEFL/TESOL Certification Cost? Is It Worth It?By Bridge

 Now that we’ve looked at online TEFL/TESOL course tuition, what about in-person (or “on-site”) courses?
 Is the $1,500-$2,500 price tag for on-site TEFL/TESOL certification a good decision for you?
 Should you choose online or in-person TEFL/TESOL certification?

 Despite the convenience and affordability of online TEFL/TESOL courses, there are still some situations in which taking an in-person TEFL/TESOL course is a better choice.

 Do keep in mind, however, that the pandemic shifted most TEFL/TESOL certification courses online.
-This means that even jobs in places like the Middle East may be more open to online certifications than they were in the past.
-Nine times out of ten, an online certification is going to be seen as equal to an on-site certification, especially if you add a teaching practicum to it.
+This means that even jobs in places like the Middle East may be more open to online certification than they were in the past.
+Nine times out of ten, online certification is going to be seen as equal to on-site certification, especially if you add a teaching practicum.

 Can I pay in installments for a TEFL/TESOL course?